Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-as-references.md

 ![Integer references from above](../assets/lists-and-memory/lists-and-memory_lists-as-references_int-references.png)

+<figcaption>A variable in Python contains a reference to the location where the data is stored.</figcaption>

 **Question:** When the line: `subtotal += subtotal * tax_rate` executes, subtotal changes in value.
 Why doesn't `products_total` change?